Today, we’re here with another guide, showing you how to create a workspace in Replug.

 Cloaked links loaded in iFrames aren’t crawled like standard hyperlinks, so they don’t typically pass SEO value.
 If SEO is your goal, use traditional linking strategies.
 But if your focus is affiliate conversion tracking, branding, and clean presentation, link cloaking does the job well.

 Using QR codes in print campaigns, product packaging, event booths, or posters?
 Great, but if you’re not adding UTM tags, you’re missing out on valuable data.
-UTM tags are not just digital marketing fluff; they’re a vital tracking tool that turns blind QR scans into actionable insights.

-Let’s say you distribute the same product brochure in two cities, New York and Chicago.
+Let’s say you distribute the same digital brochure in two cities, New York and Chicago.
 If both QR codes lead to the same bare URL, you’ll never know which city drove more traffic or conversions.

 But with UTM parameters like